Rise of the geek lawyers

 How science fiction can inform a generally staid profession about the legal issues of the future.

 In a darkened seminar room at the University of Sussex, Lilian Edwards is telling her audience about Captain America 2.
 It is, she says, a must-see movie.
 It’s an odd claim for a Professor of Internet Law.
 It’s even odder that the audience, most of whom are also lawyers, are furiously scribbling notes on what they should be watching at the weekend.
-Welcome to the marvellous mayhem that is the Gikii conference.
+Welcome to the Marvel-lous mayhem that is the Gikii conference.

 Every year for the last decade, a group of tech-savvy, sci-fi loving lawyers have gathered to examine some of the strangest ideas ever dreamed up.
 Gikii (pronounced Geeky) is a two-day meeting focussed on geek law – but most of its presentations are unashamedly derived from science fiction.
 In the inaugural 2006 conference, for instance, Adrian de Groot of Radboud University talked the crowd through the legal ramifications of developing open-source killer robots.
 At the same meeting, Judith Rauhofer of the Edinburgh Law School interpreted JK Rowling’s Harry Potter and the Half-Blood Prince as a parody of the British response to the terrorist threat.
 Coming right up to date, this year’s conference included an expose of Disney’s Frozen as an example of the “chilling effect” created by enforced secrecy and self-censorship.

 It might seem light-hearted – perhaps even self-indulgent, given these lawyers’ love of all things geeky.
 But these legal minds are among the best in Europe.
 Gikii, they insist, is a bona fide attempt to find ways to tackle issues of national and international importance.
 Writers, artists and filmmakers harness their creative powers to successfully imagine the technological future; why not take advantage of their prescience to help the law keep up?

-Science fiction and the law
+Science, fiction and the law

 In the imagination of sci-fi writers, the future is often dystopian.
 This is why these viewpoints are so useful, Edwards reckons: many of the pitfalls in the uptake of technology have been imagined beforehand, helping us avoid them.
 “The Gikii crowd is a really influential bunch in legal circles, and lots of these discussions have turned out to be useful to our work,” says Edwards, who teaches at Strathclyde University in Scotland.

 That’s why, for instance, Yung Shin Van Der Sype’s dissection of Dave Eggers’ novel The Circle was so well received at Gikii this year.
 Co-presented with her Katholieke Universiteit Leuven colleague Jef Ausloos, the analysis brings salient lessons.
 Mae Holland, the main character in The Circle, gets a job at a whizzy hi-tech company not dissimilar to Facebook, Google and other Silicon Valley enterprises.
 Once settled, she proceeds to sink deeper and deeper into a life lived almost entirely online.
 The company’s various mantras – “Secrets are Lies”; “Privacy is Theft”; “Sharing is Caring” – give us pause and make us reflect on our privacy laws and habits, Van Der Sype points out.
 “We are heading toward this kind of society,” she says.

 Fortunately, we are in a better position to head off the kinds of trouble Mae encounters.
 This is one of the strengths of looking at fiction, says Van Der Sype; while Eggers has no “privacy knights” fighting against the pressure to live an utterly public life, they do exist in our world, and we can use the contrast between art and reality to highlight – and promote – the value of their role.
 “We have people who are fighting for better data protection, but I’m not sure their voices are strong enough yet,” Van Der Sype says.

 The rapid growth of the online world, and the myriad opportunities it presents, mean that many of its legal aspects are under-explored.
 It’s not that the law can’t cope with what happens online, it’s simply that applying existing law to these new situations takes thought, time and creativity – and that can be accelerated by letting existing stories and ideas fire up everyone’s imagination.
 Van Der Sype would like to see more people reading fiction like The Circle so that they think about the issues it raises.
 That goes double for those on the technical side – software engineers and developers – so they become more involved with legal and ethical issues from the start.
 “I think there needs to be more collaboration between computer scientists and technical people and lawyers and policy makers,” she says.

 The robot judge